ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-challenge/index.md

 ## Examples {#examples}

+Here are some prompt questions that may help inspire you:

 - Are you building end-to-end staking guides for different clients on various platforms?
 - Are you writing crisp, clear staking documentation?
 - Are you teaching stakers of all levels, from beginner to advanced, through video and written tutorials?